Cisneros v. CCISD: Outcome and Effects

+In the 1970s, despite the appeals court’s ruling, CCISD did not take meaningful action in the following years to improve education for Mexican American students.
+CCISD implemented the “Computer Plan” in the 1975-76 school year, dividing the city into 452 grids and assigning them to 38 elementary schools based on student population, with no school having more than 75% White or minority students.
+The plan was created by Joseph Rupp, a member of the Concerned Neighbors board, who stated the plan was created to comply with court-ordered desegregation and limit the need for busing.
+For, the 1976-77 school year, the plan was continued with modifications, including manual adjustments to the grid assignments, the opening of a school for gifted students, the closure of Wilson Elementary, and the addition of seven elementary schools to the lottery system.

+Desegregation required improved relations between communities of color and white communities, but many district leaders and white residents strongly opposed busing white children to schools attended by students of color.
+The concept of the neighborhood school, which kept promoted by the Concerned Neighbors group, was strongly supported by opponents of school integration because it restricted students to attending schools in their own residential areas.
+While several groups voiced strong opinions on busing, they did not necessarily represent the views of the entire community, with the Texas Advisory Committee to the United States Commission on Civil Rights writing, "most of the reaction to busing has come from ... a few organized factions none of which can really speak for the whole community."

-In the years following the Cisneros v.
-CCISD ruling, there was unevenness in the majority-to-minority students in the district.
-There were also still issues with resolving the segregation in the neighborhood.
-In the 1970s, despite the court ruling, CCISD did not immediately change its actions to benefit Mexican American students.
-Better relations between communities of color and white communities must be established to integrate Mexican Americans into all schools.
-Many of the school district's leaders were against busing white children to school with children of color.
-The concept of the neighborhood school, which the Concerned Neighbors group enforced, was highly imposed by those against integration of schools as it ensured that students would only be able to attend schools which they lived by (White, 2017).
-In 1988, "74.8% of students within CCISD were minority, and 25.2% were Anglo,".
-The local Caller Times newspaper released an article which stated that, "schools are in danger of becoming segregated again as a result of rising Hispanic isolation... and outmoded integration plans,".
+In 1988, "74.8% of students within CCISD were minority, and 25.2% were Anglo," The local Caller Times newspaper released an article which stated that, "schools are in danger of becoming segregated again as a result of rising Hispanic isolation... and outmoded integration plans,".
 After the Cisneros v.
 CCISD case was settled, the school district was officially declared as being "no longer divided unconstitutionally along racial lines" in 1992.

-In 2023, the Institute of Hispanic Culture of Corpus Christi dedicated a tribute to Jose Cisneros and the Cisernos vs. CCISD case.
+In 2023, the Institute of Hispanic Culture of Corpus Christi dedicated a tribute to Jose Cisneros and the Cisneros vs. CCISD case.
 The tribute contained Caroline Fuentes—Jose Cisneros' granddaughter—sharing personal stories of Jose's legacy beyond his contribution to the court case.